UF4007/ioManager/README.md

 ### Pipeline Mechanism

-The pipeline is actually to group all protocols into output-input pairs (pipeline segments), and wait for their futures in a unified coroutine.
+The pipeline actually groups all protocols into output-input pairs (pipeline segments) and processes them in a specific coroutine.

 1. **Independent triggering**: Each segment of the pipeline can be triggered independently and move data without relying on the previous or subsequent segments.

 2. **Directionality**: Data flows from the output protocol to the input protocol in the pipeline segment, with a single direction.

+3. **Orderly**: The pipeline segment will first read the output protocol, then write the input protocol, then read the output protocol, and so on.
+If the reading process is blocked, it will wait for reading before writing; vice versa.

 In a pipeline:
 - The first protocol must be an Output Protocol